Senior Software Developer, IBM

 Nominee for committer representative

-Eclipse Project PMC and Platform Core Lead; Eclipse Architecture Council; Committer on Platform, Equinox, e4, and Orion; EclipseCon Program Committee, 2012-2014
+Eclipse Project and Cloud Development Project PMC; Orion Project co-lead; Eclipse Architecture Council; Committer on Platform, Equinox, e4, Orion, and Flux; EclipseCon Program Committee, 2012-2014

 IBM Software Lab, Ottawa, Canada